wp-plugins/dynamic-featured-image/readme.txt

 > Users looking for more timely/in-depth support and extended features are encouraged to check out [Dynamic Featured Image PRO](http://ankitpokhrel.com.np/blog/downloads/dynamic-featured-image-pro/ "Dynamic Featured Image PRO").

-> FEATURES OF PRO VERSION
+> **FEATURES OF PRO VERSION**
-  * Settings Page to control various settings.
+  - Settings Page to control various settings.
-  * Shortcodes to make your life easier.
+  - Shortcodes to make your life easier.
-  * Quick support.
-Priority in support forum.
+  - Pro-level support on all forums, including the free forum.
-  * Chat support available.
+  - Dedicated email and chat support.
-  * Access to more advance features and future updates for free.
+  - Access to more advance features and future updates for free.

 > [Learn more &raquo;](http://ankitpokhrel.com.np/blog/downloads/dynamic-featured-image-pro/ "Dynamic Featured Image PRO")